octopus-network/octopus-docs/src/guides/appchain-pipeline.md

-## Appchain Pipeline
+## Appchain Startup Pipeline

-The Appchain startup process as below:

 ![Appchain_Pipeline](./appchain_pipeline.png)

-* After completing the Appchain registration, the process goes through **Auditing**.
-Appchain team should send an email to the Octopus team (appchain@oct.network) for auditing.
+* After completing the Appchain registration, the first phase in the startup pipeline is **Auditing**.
+Appchain team should have sent an email to the Octopus team (appchain@oct.network) for auditing in the last step of registration.
-* After Appchain's code and the ChainSpec file in its release have passed the review, the process goes through **InQueue**, which OCT holders would vote on whether Appchain goes into the next phase.
+* Once Appchain's code and the ChainSpec file in its release are audited, the next phase is **InQueue**, during which OCT holders would vote to decide whether Appchain would be promoted into the next phase.
-* If the Appchain was approved, the process goes through **Staging**, only one Appchain at a time will be staged, and then OCT holders who want to be a [validator](../maintain/validator-guide.md) of this Appchain could stake their OCTs for the Appchain.
+* After passing the **InQueue**, the Appchain would be in **Staging**.
+Only one Appchain at a time can be staged, and then OCT holders who want to be [validator](../maintain/validator-guide.md)s of the Appchain can stake their OCTs for the Appchain.
-* When there are enough validators and staked OCTs, the Octopus team would stake several validators as bootnodes to start Appchain network, the process goes through **Booting**, which Appchain would produce blocks and new validators would be welcome.
+* When there are enough validators and staked OCTs, the Octopus team would start several validator nodes as bootnodes to start the Appchain network, then phase comes to **Booting**, in which the Appchain would produce blocks and be ready for new validators to join.

 🎉🎉🎉 Yay Congratulations!
-Excited to see what we could build together using this exciting technology!
-If you have anymore questions, please feel free to chat with us on Discord!
-We will reply to every message from you 🤟
+Excited to see that we are together to contribute to the Web3.0 world!
+If you have more questions, please feel free to discuss them with us on Discord!
+We will reply to all of your messages 🤟